rugpanov/google-project-management/README.md

 * Resource management
 * Creating project documentation, archives, and tools

+### Governance
+**Governance** in business is the management framework within which decisions are made and accountability and responsibility are determined.
+In simple terms, governance is understanding who is in charge.

+## Corporate governance
+**Corporate governance** - set of standards and practices that direct and control organization's actions.
+Corporate governance affects every part of an organization, including action plans, internal and external controls, and performance measurements.

+## Project governance
+**Project governance** is the framework for how project decisions are made.
+Project governance helps keep projects running smoothly, on time, and within budget.
+It tells you what activities an organization does and who is responsible for those activities.
+Project governance covers policies, regulations, functions, processes, procedures, and responsibilities.

+### Glossary

+**Cross-functional team**: Team members who have different skill sets and may even work in different departments but are all working towards the successful completion of a project

 **Organizational culture** refers to the values employees share and an organization’s values, mission, history, and more.
 In other words, organizational culture can be thought of as a company's personality.